MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 #### Getting Balance

 1. When the user is in the Walled Garden state, the balance returned must be zero.
-2. When the user has been allocated Microbalance, the balance returned must be zero.
-3. As the user consumes data, the balance returned must decrement to reflect the data remaining.
+2. As the user consumes data, the balance returned must decrement to reflect the data remaining.
-4. As the allotted time lapses after the Create Order API has been invoked, the time remaining must decrement to reflect the time remaining.
+3. As the allotted time lapses after the Create Order API has been invoked, the time remaining must decrement to reflect the time remaining.

 #### Test with expired MTLS certificate